 Philippe grabbed the door handle and was about to throw open the door when a fancy formed in his mind.
 What if the serving woman was the only person in the room?
 She would raise the alarm and Philippe would lose the element of surprise.
 Or what if Malfait and Isabel were in the room but on the far side of the it, and the Comte had a weapon near at hand?
 Philippe would not be able to reach him in time to prevent the villain from doing some violence to his poor, innocent Isabel.

 Stooping down, Philippe peered through the keyhole in an attempt to discover what lay upon the other side of it.
-The room was faintly illuminated by a fire, and his view was greatly circumscribed by the narrowness of the keyhole.
+The room was faintly illuminated by a fire, but his view was greatly circumscribed by the narrowness of the keyhole.
 However, he did have a view of a large bed, and upon the bed lay a slight figure who had to be Isabel.
 All was silent.

 Philippe stood up.
 He would creep into the room.
-If Malfait there he would do his bloody deed, and then take Isabel and escape.
+If Malfait was there, he would do his bloody deed, and then take Isabel and escape.
 If Malfait was not present, he would take up Isabel in his arms and carry her away to safety.
 He would deal with Malfait at some later time.
 Dabbing the sweat from is brow with his shirt sleeve, Philippe steeled himself and took hold of the door handle.